-The Byblos campus is home to 3 separate residence halls: Dorm B, a five-floor building divided into two wings, one for men and one for women, Dorm C, for men only, and Nacouzi Building “sponsored” by LAU.
-Suzy Saba and a team of assistants manage the three dormitories.
+The Byblos campus is home to 2 separate residence halls: Dorm B, a five-floor building divided into two wings, one for men and one for women, and Dorm C. Suzy Saba and a team of assistants manage the two dormitories.

 - Dorm B, owned and operated by University Housing, is conveniently located, just across the street from the campus main gate.
-Dorm B houses 207 undergraduate full-time students and offers five types of accommodation.
+Dorm B houses 207 full-time students and offers four types of accommodation.
 Check the difference.

 - Dorm C, owned and operated by University Housing, is off campus just a few minutes’ walk (above Malik’s bookshop).
-Dorm C is available to men only and offers apartment-style living complete with kitchenettes, living/dining rooms, study rooms, lounge facilities and a baby-foot.
+Dorm C offers apartment-style living complete with kitchenettes, living/dining rooms, study rooms, lounge facilities and a baby-foot.

 All settings provide comfortable accommodations that meet students’ academic and social needs.
 Wireless internet, cable, and individual air conditioning are available in all rooms.
 The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free internet access, billiard/baby-foot, and vending machines.
 The common areas (hallways, lounges, common rooms, elevators, and parking lots) are all monitored round-the-clock by CCTVs.
 All the apartments have a living room and a fully equipped kitchenette.
 A free shuttle service is provided between Dorm C and the campus.